Waging Culture: The Ethnicity Effect

 This discrepancy in representation, however, may be a generational issue.
 Average age of caucasian artists remained fairly steady between 2007 and 20012, around 43 years, but average age of visible minority artists dropped, from 39 to just under 37.
 To be optimistic, this could be reflective of younger artists being more equally representative of the wider population.
 On the other hand, this could also be reflective of artists who come from visible minorities dropping out of the profession at a higher rate.
 (The data collected in our two surveys cannot answer the question, but if we were to repeat the survey in five and ten years time, we might be able to more clearly guess as to which of the two alternatives is more at play.)

-Starting from the top, with total income earned from all three sectors (practice, art related employment, non-art related employment), we can see that, on average, income for Aboriginal artists increased dramatically, from $21.4k to $37.1k, average income for caucasian artists increased somewhat, from $25.7k to $30.2k, while for visible minority artists, average total income decreased, from $23.4k to $21.8k.
+Starting from the top, with total income earned from all three sectors (practice, art related employment, non-art related employment), we can see that, on average, income for Indigenous artists increased dramatically, from $21.4k to $37.1k, average income for caucasian artists increased somewhat, from $25.7k to $30.2k, while for visible minority artists, average total income decreased, from $23.4k to $21.8k.

 If you’ve been following along in our previous analysis, you will recall that averages, when derived from incomes, can be quite misleading as it does not reflect what middle-range incomes are like (income, particularly in fields such as the visual arts, tend to be skewed to the right, or, in other words, income inequality will inflate an average as a small number of individuals earn significantly more than most (see note 1 below).
 Taking into account medians, then, we can see something rather different going on than seems to be at first glance.

-First, while the average earnings of Aboriginal artists has indeed increased significantly, the median earnings have dropped (from $18.6k to $15.3k).
-This shift, then, points to an increase in income disparity within Aboriginal artists.
+First, while the average earnings of Indigenous artists has indeed increased significantly, the median earnings have dropped (from $18.6k to $15.3k).
+This shift, then, points to an increase in income disparity within Indigenous artists.
 The source of this shift can be seen primarily in a drop in art related and non-art related employment income, and in an increase in practice-based income (primarily from sales).
 Both educational attainment and gallery representation has also increased, from 16% to 47%.
-While we have to keep in mind the increased margin of error for this subsector, the increased presence of Aboriginal artists in commercial and public galleries in the past few years has been noticed, and thus it is likely that while these numbers should not be taken at face value, they probably are indicative of a trend.
+While we have to keep in mind the increased margin of error for this subsector, the increased presence of Indigenous artists in commercial and public galleries in the past few years has been noticed, and thus it is likely that while these numbers should not be taken at face value, they probably are indicative of a trend.

-Metro residence of Aboriginal artists has also appeared to have increased, with a huge shift from 22% in 2007 to 57% in 2012.
+Metro residence of Indigenous artists has also appeared to have increased, with a huge shift from 22% in 2007 to 57% in 2012.
 It is impossible to determine if this is representative of an actual shift, or a result of sampling error (which would be amplified by the sampling technique which we used), we would guess (an uneducated guess) that this is probably highly influenced by sampling error.

 The two areas where decreases have hit caucasian artists more is in gallery representation (a 10% drop) and, subsequently, in gross sales (around 35% drop).
 Median total income for caucasian artists increased by about 10%, from $20.2k to $22.4k, and it appears that this increase is attributable to art related income increasing dramatically.
 As average total income for caucasian artists increased by 18%, we can also surmise that income inequality increased (although the box plot shows that the upper limit decreased, and this inequality is expressed primarily in the third quartile).

 Visible minority artists, on the other hand, lost significant ground over the two surveys.
 For total income, both average and median were reduced, average by 7% and median by 28%.
-Relative to the other two categories, median earnings for visible minority artists match Aboriginal artists, and are significantly lower than caucasian artists.
+Relative to the other two categories, median earnings for visible minority artists match Indigenous artists, and are significantly lower than caucasian artists.
 Income disparity within the visible minority subset also increased.
 Whether these differences, and in particular the backward slide in comparison to the rest of the population, can be explained by the lower average age of visible minority artists is unclear: total incomes increase up to the 35-44 age range, and then drop off but not by as much as they initially increased.

-Looking to practice incomes, it is interesting to note that typical (median) net practice income for both Aboriginal artists and, to a lesser extent, visible minority artists are greater than for caucasian artists.
-Average net practice income is, as well, highest for Aboriginal artists, with caucasian artists earning slightly more than visible minority artists.
+Looking to practice incomes, it is interesting to note that typical (median) net practice income for both Indigenous artists and, to a lesser extent, visible minority artists are greater than for caucasian artists.
+Average net practice income is, as well, highest for Indigenous artists, with caucasian artists earning slightly more than visible minority artists.
 The range for caucasian artists is much larger, maxing out much higher than either of the other two categories.

 NOTE 1: Median versus Average (mean): Imagine there are five artists sitting around a table.
 In a year, they earn the following: $17k, $21k, $20k, $19k, and $23k.
 Average earnings are $20k a year.
 Median earnings (sort the numbers from smallest to largest, and take the middle number) are also $20k.
 In this case, while there is some variation of incomes earned, the variation is relatively minor and we can say that income disparity is not pronounced.